First Line Supervisors Training

 The curriculum is focused on basic supervisory concepts that serve as a foundation to enable each supervisor to identify some of the most critical components of supervision.
-Classes may include: Role & Responsibility, Legal Responsibilities for Supervisors, Supervisory Ethics, Effective Communications, Internal Affairs and the Disciplinary Process, Mentoring the New or Underachieving Police Officer, Transitioning from Friend to Supervisor, Performance Management: Having Difficult Conversations, Building Organizational Safety, Emotional Survival: Care and Self-Care, Cultural Diversity for Supervisors, and Employee Recognition.
+Classes may include: Role & Responsibility, Legal Responsibilities for Supervisors, Supervisory Ethics, Effective Communications, Internal Affairs and the Disciplinary Process, Mentoring the New or Underachieving Police Officer, Transitioning from Friend to Supervisor, Performance Management: Having Difficult Conversations, Emotional Survival: Care and Self-Care, Cultural Diversity for Supervisors, and Employee Recognition.
 Classes offered change from time to time to ensure that topics covered are recent and relevant.

 In addition to classroom discussions, this program provides participants with the opportunity to network with supervisors from other law enforcement agencies.
 The program is open to applicants from law enforcement agencies, both in-state and out-of-state.

 Classes begin promptly at 9:30 am on Tuesday and conclude at 3:00 pm on Friday.
 All classes will be held in Glen Allen, VA.
 For the training address please refer to the registration page.
 A detailed program agenda will be emailed to all registrants prior to the training.
 Please refer to the Program Guidelines for detailed program information and answers to FAQ's.

 Because the class size is limited, early registration is encouraged!